-Crestmont serves 450-500 students.
-Parents do have a choice for in-person and the Roseville Virtual Academy, in grades transitional kindergarten through five.
-The passage of local Measure H Bond in 2002, afforded remodeling of site-wide infrastructure, heating, air conditioning, and construction of a multi-purpose room for assemblies and serving indoor lunches.
+Crestmont serves 425 students.
+Crestmont has students in grades transitional kindergarten through five.
+The passage of local Measure H Bond in 2002, afforded remodeling of site-wide infrastructure, heating, air conditioning, and construction of a multipurpose room for assemblies and serving indoor lunches.
 The bond also provided improved technological access that supports Crestmont's focus on technology for students through a variety of computer programs.
 Classroom diversity at Crestmont has enhanced learning opportunities for every individual on campus.
-Students in fifth-grade classes have worked as peer tutors for the primary and intermediate special day and mainstream classes.

 Our English language learners benefit from differentiated instructional strategies within their mainstream curriculum.
 The school also encourages the arts through the Art Docent program.
-We also keep our students on the move through our parent/staff-sponsored running club offered before school two days a week.
 As a MASTER School, we are focused on Mathematics, Art, Science, Technology, Enrichment, and Reading.
 This MASTER focus allows us to make decisions on what is best for each student.